-Highlight parts of the question by using the mouse to select a few words or a few sentences, clicking the Context Menu button, and selecting the Highlight tool.
+Highlight parts of the question by:

+Using the mouse to select a few words or a few sentences, clicking the Context Menu button, and selecting Highlight.
+OR

-Using the mouse to select a few words or a few sentences, right click on the highlighted words and select the Highlight tool.
+Using the mouse to select a few words or a few sentences, right click on the highlighted words and selecting Highlight.